 Resources & Further Development - UK Coaching have a resource bank that they have built over a period of time to hold a range of different resources for coaches who are keen on developing their coaching practice.
 You can search and filter by different topics and also refine your search by type of research you are wanting.

 If you are coaching children and wish to refine your coaching practice, in terms of making your sessions more suitable for children, how to engage them more in appropriate ways - click here for more information.

 The ‘Safeguarding and Protecting Children’ 3-hour face-to-face course is recommended for all individuals who have responsibility or contact with children.
-Thereafter, online Safeguarding training is a mandatory requirement for licensing.
+'Safeguarding' training is a mandatory requirement for licensing.
 The frequency of these update courses varies between providers.

-However, in addition to Safeguarding training there are also many opportunities to increase awareness of safeguarding related topics, free-of-charge.
+However, in addition to Safeguarding training there are also many opportunities to increase your awareness of safeguarding related topics, free-of-charge.
 There are a number of online learning tools on safeguarding issues that are available to staff, volunteers and parents.
 These courses do not meet the Safeguarding requirements for licensing as a Coach, but are an optional extra.

 The following online courses (listed A to Z) are provided by external organisations and can be accessed directly via their websites – please note you may be required to register with some providers.
 Please share these opportunities for personal development within your networks so we can work together to broaden the knowledge throughout the Basketball community.